languagetool-org/portuguese-pos-dict/README.md

 For more in-depth information about each type, check their respective READMEs.

-## Scripts
+## Structure

-This repository contains two independent sets of scripts:
+For Legacy Reasons™, this repository is structured as follows:
 - for work with the **POS tagger dictionary**, use the bash and Perl scripts in [/pos_tagger_scripts](./pos_tagger_scripts/README.md);
-- to build the **speller dictionary** and several other helper files that go in the LT repo, configure Poetry for this project and use the Python scripts in [/pt_dict](./pt_dict/README.md).
+- to build the **speller dictionary** and several other helper files that go in the LT repo, configure Poetry for this project and use the Python scripts in [/dict_tools](./dict_tools/README.md).

+The folder [dict_tools](./dict_tools) is a Git submodule.
+In order for it to work as a Python package, you must define it as a **sources root**.
+In PyCharm, you can do this by right-clicking the folder and selecting `Mark Directory as > Sources Root`.

 ## Release